hankbao/libreboot/docs/distros/index.md

 Debian
 ------

-Most of the developers use it (Leah Rowe always uses testing releases of Debian).
+Most of the developers use it.
 We recommend Debian stable releases for most users.
 If you want to do development, e.g. libreboot development, then you should use the testing release of Debian.

 Debian by default comes without non-free software in the default installation or repos.
 There is a non-free repo that's not added by